 There is no name index for the electoral register, it is indexed by street only.
-As an alternative you could check the trade directories (Kelly's), at this time they included many residential addresses.
+As an alternative you could check the (Kelly's), at this time they included many residential addresses.
 They would only show the head of household.

 Midlands Historical Data This website has some Birmingham Electoral registers for the years 1912/13, 1918 (absent voters list), 1920, 1925, 1930/31 and 1935/36.
 They are fully searchable by name and are Free to view in Birmingham Libraries.
 Charges Apply when viewing records from other sites.

 There is a national name index for 1881 only.
 For Warwickshire, Norfolk and Devon only there is a name index for the 1851 census.

 Ancestry Institution is now available FREE on computers in Birmingham Libraries.